Pop Archives

 Later version

-Single on Toppa label ("Tops ’em all") in Covina, CA. The B-side, Hearts Don’t Break, was also written by Mack Parker.
+Single on Toppa label (“Tops ’em all”) in Covina, CA where Betty Luther was living at the time.

-Betty Luther is still recording (2006) in Oklahoma, and last time I heard from her she was about to release Circle Of Love Singers, a CD recorded with her family.
+Betty Luther was still recording in Oklahoma in 2006, and last time I heard from her she was about to release Circle Of Love Singers, a CD recorded with her family.

 Thanks to Betty Luther, Larry Frazier and Kees van der Hoeven.